-- "We offer responsible entertainment, and ensure that our products and services are used safely and conscientiously." - "We ensure that our employees are well trained in player protection and pay close attention to identifying problematic behavior and act accordingly." - "We prevent minors and other vulnerable groups from using our products or services."
+- "We offer responsible entertainment, and ensure that our products and services are used safely and conscientiously." - behavior and act accordingly." - "We prevent minors and other vulnerable groups from using our products or services."

 Responsible Entertainment

 12 most important Group companies certified in accordance with the G4 player protection standard (represents 63% of Group revenue)